the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 Every image file used in this book should be located in the file `_figure-list.md` in the directory `book/website/figures` of our [GitHub Repository](https://github.com/alan-turing-institute/the-turing-way/tree/master/book/website/figures).
 If you use a new image file, please add the file in the `figures` directory, and add details in the `_figure-list.md`.

-## Style for including figures in a chapter:
+## Style for including figures in a chapter

 All our chapters are written in markdown files.
 Therefore, using Markdown syntax to include a figure in a Markdown file will work fine, for example, `![](../../figures/file-collection.jpg)`, where the relative path of the image file is provided inside the round brackets '()'.